KyreenaH/Designing-for-Web/README.md

 6. Touch devices have no hover, as well as different common UI patterns i.e. Android doesn’t traditionally use the “hamburger icon” or the subsequent drawer menu functionality, they instead use a drop-down menu aka a “pop-over”.
 The hamburger icon is currently under great debate, and your mobile menu design decision needs to be well considered for usability.

 ####Preparing the design to be handed to Devs
-1. My first piece of advice for this chapter is: sit down and talk to your Devs about what you can do to make their job easier, and of course explain to them what would make your job easier.
+My first piece of advice for this chapter is: sit down and talk to your Devs about what you can do to make their job easier, and of course explain to them what would make your job easier.
 While the following guidelines are important, everyone has different backgrounds; I’ve met Devs that prefer being handed SVGs to .psds, and I’ve met Devs who have a great eye for detail so they need less educating than others on replicating my designs.
 Obviously, pixel perfection is impossible in web, but that doesn’t excuse a shoddy job from a Dev.

 2. The majority of Backend Devs have little design training - which usually means they won’t have your same level of attention to detail.
 This can range from not seeing that you used a sans-serif font (not a serif!), to not understanding the importance of that 10px space between two elements and setting it to 20px instead.
-Your best bet is to simply assume the worst, and hand them all images and icons exactly as they should be on the site, give them a .txt file with all hex colour values and fonts used, and sending them screenshots with grids visible, so they see how things line up.
+Your best bet is to simply assume the worst, and hand them all of the images and icons exactly as they should be on the site, give them a .txt file with all hex colour values and fonts used, and send them screenshots with grids visible, so they see how things line up.
 Additionally, give them the raw .psd file so they can get exact measurements of things.

 3. Name files according to the BEM (Block, Object, Modifier) convention for easy and transferable storage and use.
 For example, an arrow icon that points right, will be called “icon_arrow_right.png” (“block_object_modifier.format”).
 All icons will start with “icon”, and all arrow variants will be suffixed with a descriptor.
 This means like objects can be grouped alphabetically by name in the file system, and makes it easier to find, and reference them.